Stability analysis of a stochastic port-Hamiltonian car-following model: Stability analysis

 For $x=c_\theta\in[-1,1]$ we write the l.h.t. of \eqref{equ:stability_general} in the following form

 where we defined

-Note that $f(1)=0$ while $f'(x)=h'(x)(1-x)-h(x)$.
-Furthermore, the function $h(\cdot)$ is a second order polynomial with positive higher order coefficient if $\alpha,\beta>0$, while it an affine function with negative slope if $\beta=0$ or $\alpha=0$.
+Note that $f(1)=0$ while $f'(x)=g'(x)(1-x)-g(x)$.
+Furthermore, the function $g$ is a second order polynomial with positive higher order coefficient if $\alpha,\beta>0$, while it is affine with negative slope if $\beta=0$ or $\alpha=0$.
 From this, we can conclude by continuity that \eqref{determinantcondition} holds if

 which, with $\gamma>0,$ simplifies to the stated stability condition given by

 This implies that the specific system

 with the matrix $A,$ as defined in \eqref{matrixa}, and